The Hound of Florence: Background

 The book has some "overtly" autobiographical background.
 In the 1890s, the journalist Salten had become a friend and confidant of the Austrian archduke Leopold Ferdinand, and in his novel, Salten makes use of his experiences with the archduke and his brothers.
 He carried the material for twenty-five years before he dared to write the story.
 In 1907, he mentioned to Arthur Schnitzler that he was then about to finish the manuscript.
 However, it was not until 1921 when the manuscript was completed.

 Certain recurring motifs in Salten's œuvre appear also in this book: the deep cleavage between the very rich and the very poor, and a critique of the nobility.

 According to Salten's biographer Beverley Driver Eddy, the strength of The Hound of Florence lies in the depiction of the dog Kambyses – a "brilliant portrayal of a dog's character".
 Salten himself was a passionate dog lover and kept dogs most of his life.

 The Hound of Florence is written as one piece.
 There are no chapter divisions, but the 1920s German-language editions, set in Fraktur, use an embellished dash to divide the text into large sections.
 A 1980s edition uses asterisks for that purpose.

 Availability

 In the German-language area, The Hound of Florence was Salten’s second biggest success, only surpassed by Bambi, with three editions (1923, 1928, 1944) during the lifetime of the author, and several reprints since then.

 Since 1930, the English-language edition of The Hound of Florence was out of print for a long time.
 Only in 2014 was a new edition published, this time illustrated by Richard Cowdrey, using the alternative ending.
 The novel was translated into French in 1952.
 The Finnish-language edition from 2016 includes both endings.

-Film adaptations
+Legacy

 The novel was the inspiration for the films The Shaggy Dog (1959), The Shaggy D.A.
 (1976), The Return of the Shaggy Dog (1987), The Shaggy Dog (1994), and The Shaggy Dog (2006).